 Statement on U.S. Asylum Agreements with El Salvador and Honduras

-AsylumConnect condemns the Trump administration’s September 20th and 25th agreements with El Salvador and Honduras that will require migrants passing through the Central American countries to seek asylum in the respective nations instead of continuing on to the U.S. to do so.
+AsylumConnect condemns the Trump administration’s September 20th and 25th agreements with El Salvador and Honduras that will require migrants passing through the Central American countries to seek asylum in the respective nations instead of continuing on to the U.S. to do so can manage academic writing tasks.
 These agreements come on the heels of the Supreme Court’s September 11th ruling to temporarily lift a lower court’s block to allow for the Trump administration to begin denying asylum requests from people at all points along the southern border who have traveled through Mexico or another country without seeking protection there first.

 In a recent Vox article, Randy Capps, director of research for US programs at the Migration Policy Institute says that these new agreements might, in fact, have been pushed as a precautionary measure in case the “safe-third-country” ruling is ultimately overturned.
 He further notes that the proposals could be a direct attack on Cuba and Nicaragua, whose emigrants typically pass through El Salvador and Honduras and whose governments have refrained from cooperating with the Trump administration on immigration reform.